-Definition of the hedge target is critical for market risk management, as it specifies the measure of liability and its attendant price sensitivities.
-We use a fair value based measure of the liability as our hedge target.
+The definition of the Hedge Target is critical for market risk management, as it specifies the measure of a liability and its attendant price sensitivities.
+We use a fair value-based measure of the liability as our hedge target.
 Consistent with our approach to risk manage the full economics of the business, we have established a hedge target that reflects the net present value of the full set of product cash flows.
 For most of the products in the business, this generally includes: